Manthara

-Manthara (मन्थरा; lit: "humpbacked") in the Hindu epic Ramayana convinced Queen Kaikeyi that the throne of maharaja belonged to her son Bharata and that her step-son—crown-prince Rama (the hero of the Ramayana)—should be exiled from the kingdom.
-She was like a mother figure to Kaikeyi and her twin Yuddhajit, for their mother was banished.
+Manthara (मन्थरा; lit: "humpbacked") is a character in the Hindu epic Ramayana.
+In the epic, she is described to have convinced Queen Kaikeyi that the throne of Ayodhya belonged to her son Bharata and that her step-son—crown-prince Rama (the protagonist of the Ramayana)—should be exiled from the kingdom.
+She is portrayed as a mother-figure to Kaikeyi and her twin Yudhajit, following the banishment of their mother.
 She accompanied Kaikeyi to Ayodhya after her marriage to Dasharatha.

 Influence on Kaikeyi

 As family servant of Kaikeyi, Manthara lived with her from the time of her birth.
 When she hears that King Dasharatha is planning to make his eldest son, Rama, prince regent (rather than Bharata, his child by Kaikeyi), she flies into a rage and reports the news to Kaikeyi.
 Kaikeyi is initially pleased and hands Manthara a pearl necklace.

 Manthara reminds Kaikeyi of the two boons Dasharatha had given her when she had once saved his life in a celestial battle.
 Kaikeyi had kept these boons for later and Manthara declares that this is the right time to ask for them.
 She advises Kaikeyi to lie in her room wearing soiled clothes and no ornaments.
 She should weep and cry, pretending anger.
 When Dasharatha would come to console her, she should immediately ask for the boons.
 The first boon would be that Bharata would be made the king.
 The second boon would be that Rama should be sent into the forest for exile for fourteen years.
 Manthara reckons that the fourteen-year banishment would be long enough for Bharata to consolidate his position in the Empire and weave his way into people's hearts.